Preethi9709/Confidence-Aware-Irrigation/README.md

-"""
-RootMind-Irrigation: Confidence-Aware Edge AI for Smart Irrigation
+# RootMind-Irrigation: Confidence-Aware Edge AI for Smart Irrigation

-Offline training and evaluation script for the RootMind-Irrigation framework.
-This script implements fuzzy feature encoding, PCA dimensionality reduction, and PSO-optimized spiking neural network training.

-Author: Uma Shankari Kalaiarsan
-Affiliation: Inje University, South Korea
-"""

 This repository accompanies the research paper: